heig-vkaelin/API-2021-Java-IO/README.md

 6. When all the tests are green, invoke the application (`java -jar`) from the top-level directory.
 Inspect the content of the `workspace/quotes` directory and check that the output files are correct.
 7. When you are done, make sure that you have committed all your work and push your commits.
 8. To make a final validation, move to a fresh directory.
 Clone your fork.
 Do a `mvn clean package` and make sure that the tests are still green and that the app still produces the correct output.
-9. Check your pull request before renaming it: we don't want to have useless files in it, and all the tests of the automatic check system we implemented must be green.
+9. Check your pull request before renaming it: we don't want to have useless files in it, and all the tests of the automatic tests process we implemented must be green.